lkrms/pretty-php/docs/Rules.md

 ### `BlankBeforeReturn`, if enabled

 Blank lines are added before non-consecutive `return`, `yield` and `yield from` statements.

+### `VerticalSpacing`

+In expressions where one or more boolean operators have an adjacent newline, newlines are added to other boolean operators of equal or lower precedence.

+In `for` loops:

+- If an expression with multiple expressions breaks over multiple lines, newlines are added after comma-delimited expressions, and blank lines are added after semicolon-delimited expressions
+- Otherwise, if an expression breaks over multiple lines, newlines are added after semicolon-delimited expressions
+- Otherwise, if the second or third expression has a leading newline, a newline is added before the other
+- Whitespace in empty expressions is suppressed

+Newlines are added before open braces that belong to top-level declarations and anonymous classes declared over multiple lines.

+Newlines are added before both operators in ternary expressions where one operator has a leading newline.

+In method chains where an object operator (`->` or `?->`) has a leading newline, newlines are added before every object operator.
+If the `AlignChains` rule is enabled and strict PSR-12 compliance is not, a newline is not added before the first object operator in the chain.

 ### `ListSpacing` (call 1: `processDeclarations()`)